Tests and Surveys

 Blackboard Tests and Surveys are a great way to assess the progress of your students.
 Faculty find the test tool helpful for short self assessments on the course material.
 Surveys are anonymous and have the same functions as the test tool but the answers are not associated with a particular student in the class.
 Faculty use surveys for student evaluations of the course and for quick polls about how students feel the course is moving along during the semester.

 You can obtain statistics on overall test performance and on individual test questions using item analysis.
 This data helps you recognize questions that might not adequately discriminate between students who understand the material and those who do not.
 You can use this information to improve questions for future tests or to adjust credit on current attempts.
 Ineffective or misleading question are identified easily, corrected in the Test Canvas, and are re-graded automatically.

-To learn more, see Running Item Analysis on a Test.
+To learn more, see Item Analysis.

 Test Availability Exceptions